 Fine.
 But before you jump in heed these warnings about the three most common web hosting and design dangers almost everyone falls for the first time they seek to build a website for their offline business.

-How to avoid getting conned into paying for services you do not need…or worse do not actually receive
+#1 – Avoid getting conned into paying for services you do not need…or worse will never receive

 There’s something about this industry I really hate.

 I see it happening again and again.
 Many small business owners have paid anywhere from $5,000 to $20,000 or more per year to get and keep simple local websites online.
 Plus they may be coughing up anywhere from a few hundred dollars a month to several thousand dollars a month for so-called ‘ongoing’ marketing services.
 Don’t get me wrong.
 I’m all about continuity when there is fair exchange in value.
 That’s not what is going on here.
 I’m talking about scams that are nothing more than than smoke and mirrors.
 Highway robbery.

 As a marketer getting away with charging small business owners $5,000 to $20,000 or more per year for ‘web hosting and design’ is easy to pull off.

 A design firm simply needs to position these ridiculously high local marketing fees against fees major corporations are spending for online marketing.
 Probably all of us have at some time heard of major corporations paying hundreds of millions or even billions of dollars to buy or build a global website.
 So paying $400-$500 a month ($5000+ over the course of a year) doesn’t sound like much by comparison.

 But here’s the thing…small businesses do not have the same marketing or maintenance needs of larger businesses.
 So comparing fees between the two is like comparing apples to ostriches.
 Two different creatures entirely.

 Why does this matter?
 It’s because an industry dirty secret is to crank up web design service fees (and profits) by charging for ongoing monthly services that are never delivered.
 Services that are available ‘if’ something should happen.
 Presented as a safety net.